rain-dev/rain-dev/README.md

 Welcome to my page!

-I am a senior software developer having more than 8 years of experience in full-stack development.
-I already have experience working on a Saas platform, E-commerce, Dynamic website, One-pager, WordPress, architecting small to enterprise-level applications and Mobile application.
-I can create different test plans and test cases adapting to different kinds of projects..
+With more than 7 years of experience in mobile and website development, I stand strong on CMS platforms such as NEOS and Symfony.
+My skills include proficiency in JavaScript, TypeScript, Java, Python, Dart, C#, PHP HTML, CSS, SCSS and SQL.
+I possess exceptional problem-solving and analytical capabilities and have successfully delivered complex projects on-time and within budget.

 <img align="center" src="https://raw.githubusercontent.com/plexpt/plexpt/snake/github-snake.svg">

 ##**Skills:**
-- BlockChain/web3
+- BlockChain / web3
-- React Native, Ionic and Flutter
+- React Native and Flutter
-- Swift and Java/Kotlin
+- Swift and Java / Kotlin
 - NodeJs Framework
 - PHP Framwork
-- Javascript
+- Javascript / TypeScript
 - Python
 - Django
 - RESTful APIs and web services